Gigaspaces/xap-docs/site/content/xap/12.3/admin/troubleshooting-testing-system-environment.markdown

 ```

 {{% tip "Tip"%}}
-Subsequent space ping calls will have much faster response time.
-The fist space ping call introduce some meta data to the space.
+Subsequent Space ping calls will have much faster response time.
+The fist space ping call introduce some metadata to the Space.
 This happens only once.
 {{% /tip %}}

 If the space ping call fails with the following: